V-Rajasekar/README/Java/OCJP11/Part-I/Chapter07-MethodsAndEncapsulation.md

 - int longMethod() {
    return 9L; // DOES NOT COMPILE
 }
-- Method name: an identifier may only contain letters, numbers, $, or _.
+- Method name: an identifier may only contain `letters, numbers, $, or _`.
 Also, the first character is not allowed to be a number, and reserved words are not allowed.
 Finally, the single underscore character is not allowed.
 - Working with Varargs
   - Only one Varargs is allowed in a method, and it must be the last element in a method's parameter.
 ### Applying Access Modifiers

-* private: Only accessible within the same class
+* `private`: Only accessible within the same class
-* Default (package-private) access: private plus other classes in the same package
+* `Default` (package-private) access: private plus other classes in the same package
-* protected: Default access plus child classes.<br>
+* `protected`: Default access plus child classes.<br>
  i) **Subclass can access the protected members from their super class eventhough it is in a diff package.**<br>
  ii) The definition of protected allows access to subclasses and classes in the same package.
-* Public: protected plus classes in the other packages
+* `Public`: protected plus classes in the other packages

 - Class Bird